 - Do you need a thicker, luxurious look?

 - How much flex (bending of the item) is ok or not ok?

 - Will it be ok to add ribs to reduce flex in the product?

 FABRICATION – Fabrication projects are those that include either glue joints or strip bent joints.

-TUBES – have in mind the inside or outside tube dimension.
+TUBES – If you want a tube or pipe, have in mind the inside and outside tube dimensions.
 How thick do you need the tube walls?

-EDGE PROFILE – we can add a profiled edge like the following table:
+EDGE PROFILE – We can add a profiled edge as shown in the following table:

-Visit our “Online Resources” page on minplastics.com to learn more about the materials we stock, popular questions, useful information, how to articles
+Visit our “Online Resources” page on minplastics.com to learn more about the materials we stock, popular questions, useful information, and how to articles.

 *Due to the thickness of material, indicate: